LogtalkDotOrg/logtalk3/adapters/NOTES.md

 |  XVM             |       no      |      yes      |      yes      |       no      |       no      |      yes      |      yes     |
 |  YAP             |      yes      |      yes      |      yes      |       no      |       no      |      yes      |      yes     |

-A value of "yes" means at least minimal support (i.e. some limitations may be present and a recent version of the Prolog system may be required).
+A value of "yes" means at least minimal support (i.e., some limitations may be present and a recent version of the Prolog system may be required).
 A value of "no" may simply mean that the backend Prolog compiler either does not provide a *compatible* implementation of the required features or that the